svchinche/CCOMS/README.md

 Quote
 -----
-Hard work pays off, Bootlicking will not help you to grow in long term.
-It will end up with problem.
-My final words to everyone: Only hard work will help you to grow
+Only hard work will help you to grow